Interpreting Course Analytics to Address Student Needs

 Use e-Learning course analytics and quiz statistics to help identify struggling students, enhance assessment reliability and validity, and improve student learning.
 Participants will interpret various activity graphs, evaluate quizzes to make predictions, and prescribe appropriate interventions where needed to improve those outcomes.

-This workshop is not just about data.
-Participants will be equipped with knowledge to use the data to maximize course outcomes and measure student performance.
-Participants will drill down into students’ data to gain insight.
-Using the course analytics highlighted, participants will analyze student activity data in order to make predictions about likely learning outcomes.
+This offering is not just about data.
+Participants will be equipped with knowledge to use the data to maximize course outcomes and measure student and question performance.
+Participants will have multiple opportunities to interact with course content and analytics as they follow the instructor during a dynamic demonstration.
+Using the quiz statistics highlighted, participants will analyze question parts in order to determine alignment and overall performance.

-This is the last workshop in a three-part series designed for participants to earn the Rethinking Assessment certification.
+This is the last instructional development opportunity in a three-part series designed for participants to earn the Fostering Student Achievement through Facilitation and Feedback certification.
 Successful completion of all workshop requirements earns participants an open badge.
 This includes a course description and the criteria required to receive the badge.